Request a Call

 If the team has external/internal triggers, it’s best to use the focus factor in your planning.
 For example, if you plan for the team to close 40 SP per sprint, but several people have left to work remotely and communication processes will be rearranged along the way, you can assume that the focus factor is 0.8, and therefore the team will be able to close 40*0.8 = 32 SP

-• Changes in the sprint backlog on a regular basis
+• Changes in the sprint backlog regularly

 • Eliminate inconsistency after a triplet of sprints